 Yes.
 While there is an initial adjustment period, students can be successfully integrated at any grade.

-PCS offers a full educational program for Kindergarten through 12th grade.
+PCS offers a full educational program for Junior Kindergarten through 12th grade.

 Providence began offering classes in September 2001.